TaiInnovations/Tai-Extension/README.md

 2. Select Model
    - Choose your preferred AI model in settings
    - Multiple models available:
-     - Gemini series models (requires OpenRouter API Key)
+     - Gemini series models (requires OpenRouter API Key, supports image input)
      - GLM-4 Flash (requires GLM API Key)

 3. Start Chatting
    - Click "New Chat" to start a new conversation
    - Type your message in the input box
    - Press Enter to send (Shift + Enter for new line)
+   - Click the image icon to upload and send images (Gemini models only)
+   - Images are limited to 5MB in size

 4. Manage Sessions
    - View all chat sessions in the left sidebar
    - Switch between or delete sessions as needed
+   - Delete individual messages using the menu in each message
+   - Delete entire conversations using the delete button in the sidebar

 5. Export Chat Messages
    - Hover over any AI response message
-   - Click the download icon in the top-right corner
+   - Click the menu icon in the top-right corner
-   - The message will be saved as a PNG image with transparent background
+   - Choose "Save as Image" to save the message as a PNG image
+   - Choose "Delete Message" to remove individual messages

 ## Shortcuts